 Adam Jed, an appellate lawyer from the Justice Department’s civil division, and Scott Meisler, an appellate attorney with the Justice Department’s criminal division, round out the team.
 Federal records show neither have made political donations.
 (Update: The Daily Caller identified a $1,000 and a $100 donation to Democrats via state records.)

 The Daily Caller said voter registration records indicate that 13 of the attorneys are Democrats and three have no party affiliation.

 The Pinocchio Test

-It now turns out that nine members of Mueller’s team have made political donations to Democrats, compared to seven with no record of such donations.
+It now turns out that eleven members of Mueller’s team have made political donations to Democrats, compared to five with no record of such donations.
 Five of the 16 known members — Rhee, Quarles, Freeny, Prelogar and Atkinson — contributed to Hillary Clinton’s 2016 campaign.

 So this leaves the team more unbalanced than the 4-4 split we found last June.
 But we are going to reaffirm the Three-Pinocchio rating.
 Trump asserted that the people who had been hired were “all Hillary Clinton supporters” and that obviously is not the case.